The Marbled Polecat (Vormela peregusna), a small mammal, belongs to the monotypic Vormela genus and is a member of the subfamily Mustelidae.

 During the morning and evening, the most active are marbled polecats.
 They have poor eyesight and rely on a well-developed sense of smell.

-With the assistance of shrill warning calls, grunts, and a long submissive shriek, these animals are not very vocal and communicate.
-Marbled polecats are lonely and travel extensively around their home range at all times.
+With the assistance of shrill warning calls, grunts, and a long, submissive shriek, these animals are not very vocal and communicate.
+Marbled polecats are lonely and always travel extensively around their home range.

 Generally, they only stay once in a shelter.
 They are normally aggressive when they encounter each other.
-Marbled polecats will raise up on their legs when alarmed, while arching their back and curling their tail over their back, with erect long tail hair.
+Marbled polecats raise their legs when alarmed while arching their back and curling their tail over their back, with erect long tail hair.

 Burrows of large ground squirrels or similar rodents are used for resting and breeding polecats.
-They may also dig dens of their own or live in tunnels for underground irrigation.
+They may also dig their dens or live in tunnels for underground irrigation.
 Marbled polecats line their dens with grass in the winter.

 Carnivores are marbled polecats.
 They eat the squirrels of the ground, the Libyan jirds, the Armenian hamsters, the voles, the mole rats, the mice of the house, and other rodents, the little hares, the birds, the lizards, the fish, the frogs, the snails, and the insects.